 So many students write bland essays that do not take a stand on anything at all.
 It is fine to write about politics, religion, something serious, as long as you are balanced and thoughtful.
 Don’t pretend you have the final truth.
 And don’t just get up on your soapbox and spout off on a sensitive subject.
 Instead give reasons and arguments for your view and consider other perspectives.
 Don’t rely on the phrases or ideas that people have used many times before.
 Do write in your own voice.

 Don’t simply state a fact to get an idea across.
 Do include specific details, examples, reasons and so on to develop your ideas.
 Don’t try to cover too many topics.
-This will make the essay sound like a resume that doesn’t provide any details about you.
+This will make the admission essay sound like a resume that doesn’t provide any details about you.
 Do focus on one aspect of yourself so the readers can learn more about who you are.
 Do share your personal story and thoughts.
 Take a creative approach and highlight areas that aren’t covered in other parts of the application, like your high school records.
 If you need any assistance for writing your admission essay, you can visit link here;